sandipbhowmik/vectordb/README.md

 Python 3.x: Ensure Python 3.x is installed on your system.

-Qdrant: Set up a Qdrant instance.
-Refer to the Qdrant documentation for installation instructions.
+Vector DBs: Set up Qdrant, Redis and ELK instance using docker.
+Refer to the respective products documentation for installation instructions.

 # Installation